Medical Laboratory Technology

 Year # of Students (Midpoint) # Employed in Field (within 3-6 months) % Job Placement Rate

-*All students had job offers and employment after completion of the MLT Program.
+*All students had job offers and/or employment after completing the MLT Program.

 MLT PROGRAM PROSPECTIVE STUDENT SCHEDULE:

-Any learning support courses must be completed prior to beginning pre-requisite courses.
+Any learning support courses must be completed before beginning pre-requisite courses.

-MLTS 1101(Fall II) is required prior to beginning MLT major courses (Spring II).
-It is highly recommended that students take BIOL 1107K and BIOL 2251K prior to enrolling in the BIOL 2252K.
+MLTS 1101(Fall II) is required before beginning MLT major courses (Spring II).
+It is highly recommended that students take BIOL 1107K and BIOL 2251K before enrolling in the BIOL 2252K.
 Based on Science background, BIOL 1107K and BIOL 2251K may be necessary.

 Option 1 Beginning Freshman